nginxinc/kic-reference-architectures/pulumi/aws/README.md

 In order to help enable simple load testing, a script has been provided that uses the `kubectl` command to port-forward monitoring and management connections to the local workstation.
 This command is [`test-foward.sh`](./extras/test-forward.sh) and is located in the [`extras`](./extras) directory.

+**NOTE:** This script has been modified to use the new Prometheus Operator based deployment.